Contents

 1. Decoding Your Expenses

-- POD Service Expenditures: The third-party POD service usually determines the base price, enveloping the costs of the blank t-shirt, the printing, and occasionally, shipping.
-For our example, this is given as $6.99.
+- POD Service Expenditures: The third-party POD service usually determines the base price, encompassing the costs of the blank t-shirt, the printing, and occasionally, shipping.

 - Design Expenditures: This could include costs incurred by hiring a designer or obtaining design licenses.